Stressed? Here Are 5 Quick Relaxation Hacks You Can Do Almost Anywhere

 Women have it even worse -- they’ve reported higher stress levels than men since the survey began, and in 2017, women’s stress levels increased slightly while men’s dropped.

 What we can do to tame those cortisol levels?
-We’ve got a roundup of five quick exercises you can do anytime, anywhere to tap into your inner zen.
+We’ve got a roundup of five quick exercises you can do anytime and anywhere to tap into your inner zen.

 Focus on your breath.